jvalley19/vdc_gov/Environments/MS-VDI/readme.md

 ## Deploying the MS-VDI environment

 1. Return to the running Docker container from earlier in the quickstart.
-1. If you have not already done so, run `Connect-AzAccount -Tenant "[TENANT_ID]" -SubscriptionId "[SUBSCRIPTION_ID]" -EnvironmentName AzureUSGovernment` to login and set an Azure context.
+1. If you have not already done so, run `Connect-AzAccount -Tenant "[TENANT_ID]" -SubscriptionId "[SUBSCRIPTION_ID]" -EnvironmentName "[AZURE_ENVIRONMENT]"` to login and set an Azure context.
 1. To deploy the entire MS-VDI environment, you can run a single command:

     ``` PowerShell